zl2860/p8130_final_project/mugenzi93.md

-The aim of this study is to examine the association between gender discrimination in setting salary within the Houston college of medicine where a female professor claimed, through a discrict court lawsuit, that there was evidence of discrimination against women in giving promotions and setting salaries.
+The aim of this study is to examine the association between gender discrimination in setting salary within the Houston college of medicine where a female professor claimed, through a district court lawsuit, that there was evidence of discrimination against women in giving promotions and setting salaries.

 # Methods

-## Data Description and Statistical Methods
+## Data Description

   - Dept: Academic departments at Houston College of medicine.
     Biochemistry, Physiology, Genetics, Pediatrics, Medicine, and